danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 TODO Security

 The vulnerability is not present in systems where the use of SignedAttributes is mandatory, for example: SCEP, Certificate Transparency, RFC 4018 firmware update, German Smart Metering CMS data format.
+Any protocol that uses an eContentType other than id-data is required to use signed attributes.
 However, this security relies on a correct implementation of the verification routine that ensures the presence of SignedAttributes.

 The vulnerability is also not present when the message is signed and then encrypted, as the attacker cannot learn the signature.